kimai/kimai/README.md

 ### Plugins

-- [Plugin marketplace](https://www.kimai.org/store/) — find existing plugins here
+- [Plugins](https://www.kimai.org/store/) — paid and free plugin marketplace
 - [Developer documentation](https://www.kimai.org/documentation/developers.html) — how to create a plugin

 ## Roadmap and releases

-You can see a rough development roadmap in the [Milestones](https://github.com/kimai/kimai/milestones) sections.
-It is open for changes and input from the community, your [ideas and questions](https://github.com/kimai/kimai/issues) are welcome.
+You can see a rough development [roadmap](https://github.com/orgs/kimai/projects/2), which is open for changes and input from the community, your [ideas](https://github.com/kimai/kimai/issues) are welcome.

 Release versions will be created on a regular basis, every couple of weeks latest.
 Every code change, whether it's a new feature or a bugfix, will be done on the `main` branch.